Pylons/pyramid/docs/designdefense.rst

 executed.
 Does that make you a little uncomfortable?
 It should, because :ref:`you_dont_own_modulescope`.

+In the meantime, in Pyramid, if you don't want to have to maintain relative route ordering imperatively, you can use :term:`traversal` instead of route matching, which is a completely declarative (and completely predictable) mechanism to map code to URLs.
+While URL dispatch is easier to understand for small non-extensible applications, traversal is a great fit for very large applications and applications that need to be arbitrarily extensible.

 "Stacked Object Proxies" Are Too Clever / Thread Locals Are A Nuisance
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++